hanyang-chen/hanyang-chen.github.io/index.md

 ## Research Interests

 - **Intelligent Transportation Systems:** traffic signal control
-- **Reinforcement Learning:** multi-agent reinforcement learning, sim2real reinforcement learning
+- **Reinforcement Learning:** sim2real reinforcement learning
 - **Generative AI:** diffusion models

+I am still exploring my research interests in Large Language Models, autonomous driving, and embodied AI.
+Glad to discuss with you if you are also interested in these topics!

 ## News